 Genesis 1 divulges the basis of human existence on Earth.
-Where humankind came from, Our characteristics as well as our goals of human social relationships and rulership of this planet.
+The origin of humankind.
+Our characteristics as well as our goals of human social relationships and rulership of this planet.

 - Social Relationships starting with a male and female created in His image, forming a couple and procreating children.

-- Rulership of the World by dominating, subduing fruitfully the mineral, animal, and vegetal kingdoms.
+- Rulership of the World by dominating and subduing the mineral, animal, and vegetal kingdoms fruitfully.

-These two injunctions, given to humankind by God are the subjects of chapters 12 and 13 of the book Audit of the Universe (chapter 12 almost completed, 13 is coming next).
+These two injunctions in Genesis, given to humankind by God, are the subjects of chapters 12 and 13 of the book Audit of the Universe (chapter 12 almost completed, 13 is coming next).
 To remind us of the Bible context we’re investigating, Genesis 1 consists of the broadest of brush strokes to paint the entire scenario of the story that is about to take place on Earth.

 Humans are at the pinnacle of this story.
-They dominate the fauna which has all the flora at their disposal as the final three verses of Genesis 1 show.
+They dominate the fauna which has all the flora at their disposal as the final three verses of Genesis 1 indicate.

 29 And God said, Behold, I have given you every herb bearing seed, which is upon the face of all the earth, and every tree, in the which is the fruit of a tree yielding seed; to you it shall be for meat (H402).

-30 And to every beast of the earth, and to every fowl of the air, and to every thing that creepeth upon the earth, wherein there is life, I have given every green herb for meat (H402): and it was so.
+30 And to every beast of the Earth, and to every fowl of the air, and to every thing that creeps upon the earth, wherein there is life, I have given every green herb for meat (H402): and it was so.

 31 And God saw every thing that he had made, and, behold, it was very good.
 And the evening and the morning were the sixth day.

-Humans have always been involved in agriculture and seeds are of utmost importance.
-In fact, seed for crops has become a huge controversy today.
-I don’t want to get into it here but look up hybrid seed and genetically modified seed.
+Humans have always been involved in agriculture, and seeds are of utmost importance.
+The seed for crops has become a huge controversy today.
+I don’t want to get into it here, but look up hybrid seed and genetically modified seed.
 It has produced huge gains in productivity over the past 50 years but is expensive to produce and is patented mainly by Monsanto.
 The latter has a corner on the seed and herbicide market.
 The situation arises where plants from this modified seed do NOT yield seed after their kind.
-The plants are sterile forcing farmers to buy new seed each year.
+The plants are sterile, forcing farmers to buy new seeds each year.
 In poorer countries, farmers cannot afford this and are being pushed off their land.

 Meat is eat

-God gave humans both seed producing vegetation and the ability to produce their own food through gardening and agriculture.
-In the context of Audit of the Universe ask yourself what we’ve done with this ability.
+God gave humans both seed-producing vegetation and the ability to produce their food through gardening and agriculture.
+In the context of Audit of the Universe, ask yourself what we’ve done with this ability.
 The word consume reminds me of the concept of our consumer society.
 That’s what we’ve become.
-We’re eating up our earthly, mineral and vegetation resources at an alarming rate.
+We’re eating up our earthly, mineral, and vegetation resources at an alarming rate.
 Genesis 1 gave humans the injunction to dominate with the idea of using and making those resources fruitful and prosperous.

 The Bible: The most up-to-date manual for human guidance.

-I submit to you that in discussing consumerism–how to rule our planet and social relations–how to get along with one another, the Bible is the guidebook for human behavior.
+I submit to you that in discussing consumerism–how to rule our planet and social relations–how to get along with one another; the Bible is the guidebook for human behavior.
 Right from the start, this Book broaches the two main subjects of humanity today.
-Any and all societal debates are related to one or both of these issues.
+All societal debates are related to one or both of these issues.
 How to RULE, How to SOCIALIZE sums up everything to do with society, God set it in motion and gave us the basics, and more, as we’ll discover.
-Genesis 1 outlines the entire purpose for humankind on Earth.
+Genesis 1 outlines the entire purpose of humankind on Earth.

 And so, we reach the end of the sixth day, with one more day to complete the creation week.
 I’ve highlighted the epithet in verse 31 that concludes day 6, very good.
-Whereas on days 1-5 is was simply good.
-I did point out that good was an understatement and would be better rendered, bountiful, precious or welfare.
-Therefore in verse 31, with the important results of the sixth day, we could say it’s doubly bountiful and precious.
+Whereas on days 1-5 it was merely good.
+I did point out that good was an understatement and would be better rendered, bountiful, precious, or welfare.
+Therefore, in verse 31, with the essential results of the sixth day, we could say it’s doubly abundant and valuable.

-With regard to humans, birds and land animals God gives them what we’d call a vegetarian diet.
+Concerning humans, birds, and land animals, God gives them what we’d call a vegetarian diet.
 No living creatures were on their menus.
-Beyond inevitable health considerations which is what jumps out at most readers, there’s another consideration.
+Beyond inevitable health considerations, which is what jumps out at most readers, there’s another consideration.
 No blood would be spilled.

 At this point, as any play director would be, God was pleased.
-Verse 31 tells us God looked on and saw it was very good, even better than at the end of each of the first 5 days.
+Verse 31 tells us God looked on and saw it was very good, even better than at the end of each of the first five days.
 Of course, the whole plan had come together.
-We know from the rest of the account there’s still a day to go in Creation Week but the summarizing first verse of Genesis 2, “Thus the heavens and the earth were finished, and all the host of them,” certainly tells us we’ve completed an important stage.
+We know from the rest of the account there’s still a day to go in Creation Week, but the summarizing first verse of Genesis 2, “Thus the heavens and the earth were finished, and all the host of them,” indeed tells us we’ve completed a crucial stage.

-That significant stage covers the total makeover of planet earth and its special environs so as to be habitable for the animate and in particular humankind.
-God is going to complete His creation with a significant seventh day.
+That significant stage covers the total makeover of planet earth and its unique environs to be habitable for the animate and, in particular, humankind.
+God is going to complete His Creation with a significant seventh day.
 This day, full of meaning, has everything to do with humans, all of humankind.

-This blog post is an excerpt from chapter 8.20 of the book Origin of the Universe
+This blog post is an excerpt from chapter 2.2 of the book Origin of Humankind